Summer New Zealand Cash fund performance summary as at 31 March 2025.

 The fund invests mostly into the Enhanced Cash Fund managed by Octagon Asset Management, the fund characteristics, and the remainder of this monthly commentary, relate to the Enhanced Cash Fund.

-The main positive contributor to performance for the month was the fund's yield to maturity, thanks to the fund's combination of commercial paper and short-dated bonds (both fixed and floating rate), with limited contribution from capital gain over the month.
+The main positive contributor to performance for the month was the fund's yield to maturity (thanks to the fund's combination of commercial paper and short-dated bonds (both fixed and floating rate)), with some capital gains provided by the fund's longer-than-benchmark duration position.

-At the end of February, the fund's estimated yield to maturity was 4.25%, which represents a premium over the current OCR of 3.75% and the fund's portfolio modified duration was 0.43 years.
-With the New Zealand monetary policy easing cycle mostly priced-in, we continue with our strategy of buying short-dated corporate bonds that provide yields significantly above the OCR, while also trading duration as on opportunities that may arise.
+At the end of March the Fund's estimated yield to maturity was 4.14%, which represents a premium over the current OCR of 3.75% and the Fund's portfolio modified duration was 0.40 years.
+With the New Zealand monetary policy easing cycle mostly priced-in, we continue with our strategy of buying short-dated corporate bonds that provide yields significantly above the OCR, while also trading duration within pre-determined risk limits as opportunities arise.

 This is not a recommendation to buy or sell any financial product and does not take your personal circumstances into account.
 All opinions reflect our judgement on the date of communication and may change without notice.
 Past performance is not a reliable guide to future performance.
 We recommend you take financial advice before making investment decisions.
 We have prepared this web page in good faith based on information obtained from other sources, but we do not guarantee the accuracy of that information.
 We do not make any representation or warranty (express or implied) that this web page is accurate, complete, or current and to the maximum extent permitted by law disclaim any liability for loss which may be incurred by any person relying on this web page.